EDUCBA

 Review

-When stock market returns dwindle, and investors’ confidence is eroding, this book makes its readers understand the value of an investment and how to gain returns by being consistent.
+When stock market returns dwindle, and investors’ confidence erodes, this book makes its readers understand the value of an investment and how to gain returns by being consistent.
 It helps its readers identify valuable investment opportunities in sectors like growth stocks, IPOs, PSUs, Equity markets, and index stocks.
 It is a must-read book for a stock market enthusiast.

 Key Points

-• The author has focused on the mistakes people make while investing and has tried to rectify the errors based on his in-depth research of the Indian capital market.
+- The author has focused on the mistakes people make while investing and has tried to rectify the errors based on his in-depth research of the Indian capital market.

-• This book explains how behavioral biases affect investment decisions.
-It also describes how long-term value investing, and contrarian investment strategies can give good returns.
+- This book explains how behavioral biases affect investment decisions.
+It also describes how long-term value investing and contrarian investment strategies can give good returns.

-• This book highlights how to pick good investment opportunities in the form of growth and commodity stocks.
+- This book highlights how to pick good investment opportunities in the form of growth and commodity stocks.
 It teaches how to identify a “crisis” or “bubble” in the market.

 Book #4: Thinking Fast and Slow